bentedder/react-js-diagrams/demos/demo6/README.md

 ## Demo 6
 This demo shows an example of a custom "Icon" node type.
+In a graph diagram situation there may be a scenario where you want to represent a piece of data with an icon (ie, a phone number, a patient, a hospital).

 ### Features
 * Allows user to change icon during navigation of the graph